Jonah Kūhiō Kalanianaʻole: Prince of the Kalākaua dynasty

 After the rule of the House of Kamehameha ended with the death of King Kamehameha V in 1872, and King Lunalilo died in 1874, the House of Kalākaua ascended to the throne of the Kingdom of Hawaiʻi.
 He became an orphan after his father died in 1878 and mother in 1884.
 Kalanianaʻole was adopted by King David Kalākaua's wife, Queen Kapiʻolani, who was his maternal aunt.
-This practice was called hānai, a traditional form of adoption widely used in ancient Hawaii, which made Kalanianaʻole a Prince of the Kingdom, with the style of "Royal Highness".
+This practice was called hānai, a traditional form of adoption widely used in ancient Hawaii, which made Kalanianaʻole a Prince of the Kingdom.
 After Kalākaua's death in 1891, Liliʻuokalani became queen, and she continued to favour Kalanianaʻole.

-Kalanianaʻole worked in a minor position within the Department of the Interior and Custom Office.
+He worked in a minor position within the Department of the Interior and Customs Office.

 However, in 1893 the overthrow of the Kingdom of Hawaii put in power first a Provisional Government of Hawaii, and then a republic with no role for monarchs.
-Liliʻuokalani continued to hope she could be restored to the throne, while American businessmen lobbied for annexation.

 Post-overthrow activities

-At the age of twenty-four, he participated in the 1895 Wilcox rebellion against the Republic of Hawaiʻi.
+At age twenty-four, he participated in the 1895 Wilcox rebellion against the Republic of Hawaiʻi.
 The rebels proved no match for the Republic troops and police, and shortly after hostilities began, all those involved in the rebellion were routed and captured.
-Kūhiō was sentenced to a year in prison while others were charged with treason and sentenced with execution.
-Death sentences were commuted to imprisonment.
+Kūhiō was sentenced to a year in prison while others were charged with treason and sentenced to execution (commuted to imprisonment).
 Kūhiō served his full term.
-Daily visits of his fiancée, Elizabeth Kahanu Kalanianaʻole encouraged him in his darkest times.
+His fiancée, Elizabeth Kahanu Kalanianaʻole visited him daily.

 In 1898, the United States annexed Hawaii and the Territory of Hawaii was formed in 1900.
 His cousin Princess Kaʻiulani and his aunt Queen Dowager Kapiʻolani, who left her properties to Kūhiō and his brother, died in 1899.
-In responses to these personal losses, Kūhiō and his wife left Hawaii from March 1900 to September 1901 and traveled widely in the United States and Europe, where they were treated as visiting royalty.
-He also traveled to South Africa where he either enlisted in the British Army or accompanied the army as an observer in the Second Boer War.
+In response to these personal losses, Kūhiō and his wife left Hawaii from March 1900 to September 1901.
+They traveled widely in the United States and Europe, where they were treated as royalty.
+He traveled to South Africa where he either enlisted in the British Army or accompanied the army as an observer in the Second Boer War.